Instant view: U.S.-China trade talks end with deal uncertain

 Trump said trade negotiations would continue into the future and U.S. tariffs may or may not be removed, depending on the outcome of the negotiations.

-U.S. stocks erased early losses, with the S&P 500 edging higher after U.S. Treasury Secretary Steven Mnuchin said trade talks between the United States and China were “constructive.”
+U.S. stocks erased early losses, with the S&P 500 ending higher after U.S. Treasury Secretary Steven Mnuchin said trade talks between the United States and China were “constructive.”

 The United States increased its tariffs on $200 billion in Chinese goods to 25% from 10%, rattling financial markets already worried the 10-month trade war between the world’s two largest economies could spiral out of control.
 China is expected to retaliate.